Travel & Stay

 Al Balad is unique and genuinely quite breathtaking, so the best thing to do is just wander about.
 Pop into the museums and cultural centres, eat at the great restaurants (excellent options if you’re travelling on a budget), and grab coffee or tea on a street-side – or even better, a rooftop – cafe.

-In terms of key destinations, Bait Nassif is a key stop, as are the souqs on Qabil Street, and the Bab Sharif and Bab Makkah, at opposite ends of the Old City.
-Whatever you do, don’t try to park in Al Balad: this is a neighbourhood designed well before the existence of cars.
+In terms of key destinations, Bait Nassif is a key stop, as are the souqs on Qabil Street, and Bab Sharif and Bab Makkah, at opposite ends of the Old City.
+Whatever you do, don’t try to drive in Al Balad: this is a neighbourhood designed well before the existence of cars.

 Top places to eat in Al Balad

-Check out Jeddah’s storied Al Saidi Bakery, which has been serving baked goods at this site in Al Balad for decades.
 Local delicacies include shreek, a milk-bread donut, and kubz, Saudi pitta.
 You can have the latter with hummus or moutabal for a cheap and authentic snack.
 Meanwhile, if you have a hankering for sheep’s head (another regional speciality, popular across the Gulf), drop into Al Shadwi restaurant.

 When it comes to drinks, check out sobia, a Hijazi beverage made with barley and sold in various flavours: the appropriately named Sobia Bar is a good place to get your fix.